 What to expect

-• You'll be based in FCDO offices in London or in embassies, consulates or high commissions all over the world.
+• You'll be based in FCDO offices in London or East Kilbride (moving to Glasgow) or in embassies, consulates or high commissions all over the world.

 • Once qualified, you'll change roles every three to four years.
 However, you won't be sent anywhere you've not asked to go and will apply for each role based on your own preferences and career ambitions.